joao-mbn/joao-mbn.github.io/README.md

 - Languages chart for some reason gets moved when portuguese legend is toggled.
 - white right side appearing on responsive small screens, apparently when the chart width gets bigger than the body.
+- remove charts altogether, replace with another kind of info representation.

+- Show experiences as bullet